 The year that many people would like to forget!
 Either politically or personally.
-However for me, the year of change is one I shall not forget; some highs some lows constantly throughout the year, but there were some exceptional memories to keep.
-Which is why I thought why not do a look back on the year and make some
+However for me, the year of change is one I shall not forget.
+Some highs some lows constantly throughout the year, but there were some exceptional memories to keep.
+Which is why I thought why not do a look back on the year.

 Firstly I’d wish you all a happy new year, and hope your resolution keeping is going well.
-I usually make my resolutions on the 1st January to then start on the 2nd, simply because I believe that way I am more likely to follow it through and complete it (in some cases this is true; but I will make my 2017 ones last, I promise.)
+I usually create my goals on the 1st January to then start on the 2nd.
+Simply because I believe that way I am more likely to follow it through and complete it.

 ‘Magic’ month May had changed my views, I had always been an environmentalist and animal lover but I still done things which was harming the world we live in, I then came across a documentary called Cowspiracy, it had opened my eyes to the alarming truth of animal agricultural, made me think why are we still harming the environment in such a way & killing so many creatures, all for food yet 80% of the world is still starving.
 These helped me realise that I had to change, if I wanted to make a difference in the world I had to stand up and voice my opinions, face the challenges head on and become who I am supposed to be.
 On 2nd May I became known as that annoying Vegan.
 Doing something meaningful, even in little ways helps.

 I completed my A Levels🎉, I passed with BCC.
 Considering the personal struggle I went through I was lucky to have even finished school.
 I didn’t even consider applying to University I decided to take a Gap Year, to relax get my head together ready for going in 2017.
 The best decision I made I learnt that what I wanted to do in A2 wasn’t me and now I’ve applied for the right course, something I will enjoy.
 Also during my break from studying I started to read more books, learn a new language (which is German) Guten Tag! learn to drive and just enjoy life.